 If you're having a marquee, think carefully about the flooring you choose.
 Coconut matting is a cheaper option but if it rains, it can be difficult to walk on (especially in heels).
 Invest in wooden floors and you'll weather-proof your venue against even the wettest downpour.

 Prep your photographer

-Make a wet weather plan for the photos.
+When talking to your photographer, make sure you put a wet weather plan in place before the big day.
 Maybe you could stand under the entrance of the church or is there a cluster of trees that are sheltered from the rain?
 Encourage your photographer to get creative and think about different options before the day itself.
-Disappointing as the rain is, the light actually makes for a better picture than bright sunshine - and your umbrellas make for fun props!
+Disappointing as the rain is, the light actually makes for a better picture than bright sunshine - and your umbrellas will make for fun props too!

 Ask the caterers beforehand if they are flexible with timings.
 If it's showery, it might be worth moving the dinner forward half an hour so guests can be inside while it's raining and head out afterwards once it clears.

 If it rains, your dress will inevitably get wet but try and minimise the damage to longer gowns by opting for one with an underskirt that can be hooked up.
 This will help protect the top skirt.